tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Deleted bucket confirmation message](Images/amazon-s3-delete-confirmation-msg.png)

-Explain to students that they have to delete all the buckets manually, since the AWS Free Tier offers twelve months of Amazon S3 storage, they can keep them if the want.
-At least, they have to keep the public bucket for the activities in Day 3.
+Explain to students that they have to delete all the buckets manually.
+Since the AWS Free Tier offers twelve months of Amazon S3 storage, they can keep them if they want; at least, they have to keep the public bucket for the activities on Day 3.

 Answer any questions before moving on.